 Thankfully, municipalities can help citizens overcome homelessness.
-In fact, local governments play a huge role in providing temporary housing solutions for the homeless until they can find permanent housing.
+In fact, local governments play a huge role in providing temporary housing solutions and navigation centers for the homeless until they can find permanent housing.

 These homeless citizens can have the basic security they need to be thriving members of your community.